williams-cs/partner_matching/README.md

 If your class has an odd number of students, you have two options.
 By default, the script will pair the remaining student with a random group.
 If you would like to prevent this behavior, add a dummy student record to the CSV.
 Then you can pair the remaining student with another group manually after running the script.

+## caveats

+Almost no effort was made to think hard about the performance of this code.
+Performance is roughly O(n^2).

 ## questions

 Ask Dan.